Frequently asked questions

 In theory, supporting macOS Big Sur 11 is possible, but there are still missing APIs that would lead to a poor experience.
 It's also rarely requested.

-macOS Monterey 12.0–12.2 have the necessary APIs, but there were critical virtualization bugs that would lead to a poor experience (performance issues and crashes).
-That's why we only support macOS 12.3 and newer.
+macOS Monterey 12.0–12.2 has the necessary APIs, but there were critical virtualization bugs that would lead to a poor experience (performance issues and crashes).
+That's why we only support macOS 13.0 and newer.

 Cannot connect to the Docker daemon at unix://.orbstack/run/docker.sock